 When your rental platform collects taxes for you

-Airbnb, HomeAway, and VRBO collect lodging taxes on behalf of their hosts in some jurisdictions, which means they automatically add any applicable lodging taxes to the guest’s bill, collect the tax, and pay the collected tax to the tax jurisdiction.
+Short-term rental marketplaces such as Airbnb and Vrbo collect lodging taxes on behalf of their hosts in some jurisdictions, which means they automatically add any applicable lodging taxes to the guest’s bill, collect the tax, and pay the collected tax to the tax jurisdiction.

-While Airbnb collects taxes for hosts in hundreds of jurisdictions in the United States, there are many jurisdictions where it does not collect.
-And it may collect some of the lodging taxes that you owe, but not all.
+While Airbnb and Vrbo collect taxes for hosts in hundreds of jurisdictions in the United States, there are many jurisdictions where they do not collect.
+And they may collect some of the lodging taxes that you owe, but not all.

-For example, in Austin, Texas, short-term rental hosts are required to collect a total lodging tax of 15 percent from guests and pass it on to tax authorities.
-This includes a 6 percent state hotel occupancy tax and a 9 percent city hotel occupancy tax.
-Airbnb automatically collects the state portion of the tax for bookings on its platform, but Austin Airbnb hosts must collect and remit the Austin portion of the tax themselves.
+For example, in Austin, Texas, short-term rental hosts are required to collect a total lodging tax of 17% from guests and pass it on to tax authorities.
+This includes a 6% state hotel occupancy tax and an 11% city hotel occupancy tax.
+Airbnb and Vrbo automatically collect the state portion of the tax for bookings on their platforms, but Austin Airbnb hosts must collect and remit the Austin portion of the tax themselves.

-Since you, as a short-term rental operator, are ultimately responsible for fulfilling your lodging tax obligations, this means that, for the most part, you must still file lodging tax returns in order to report your short-term rental earnings and taxes collected — even if Airbnb or another platform is collecting for you.
+But in most jurisdictions, you must still file lodging tax returns in order to report your short-term rental earnings and taxes collected — even if Airbnb, Vrbo, or another platform is collecting for you.